East Horizon Airlines

 East Horizon Airlines was an Afghan regional airline.

 History

 The airline began operations in December 2013.
-As of May 2014 the airline had regularly scheduled flights to nine airports from its hubs at Herat and Kabul airports.
+As of May 2014 the airline had regularly scheduled flights to nine airports within Afghanistan from its hubs at Herat and Kabul airports.
 As of September 2018, the airline suspended all operations.

 Destinations

 As of May 2014 the airline served the following destinations:

 Fleet

 As of May 2014 the East Horizon Airlines fleet consisted of the following aircraft: